Themeathon/nodecg-layouts/shared/README.md

-# esa-layouts-shared
+# themeathon-layouts-shared

-A repository which houses several elements that are used by mutiple [NodeCG](https://nodecg.dev) based bundles for our layouts, [esa-layouts](https://github.com/esamarathon/esa-layouts) for example.
+A repository which houses several elements that are used by mutiple [NodeCG](https://nodecg.dev) based bundles for our layouts, [themeathon-layouts](https://github.com/Themeathon/themeathon-layouts) for example.

 **This repository is purposefully designed for our use, and can have breaking changes without prior notice.
 We advise you don't directly use it in any projects.**